iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Revert to Factory Defaults Keys

 Then, find the *Revert to Factory Defaults* configuration parameter and click the set arrow.
 The module should disconnect and reboot.
-When you re-connect, it should be defaulted to its factory fresh state.
+When you re-connect, it should be in its factory fresh state.
 For more information on how to connect to the module in Control Center and to set parameters, refer to :ref:`control_center_tutorial`.

 .. _hobby_fc_tutorial_motor_configuration: